A community of Licensed WEllness Professionals.

 Owner and CEO, Gateway Wellness Associates and St. Louis DBT, LLC

-Casey has owned her own successful private practice for several years, managed clinical teams, developed fully funded social programing, taught clinical courses at Washington University in St. Louis and -- perhaps her most unique qualification for presenting this workshop -- has contributed to her parent's book, Understanding Business, the #1 business textbook in the country for well over 25 years.
+Casey has owned her own successful private practice since 2012 following a long career in non-profit community mental health settings.
+Her practice now employs or contracts over 10 therapy professionals and served nearly 300 clients this year alone.
+She has managed clinical teams, developed fully funded social programing, taught clinical courses at Washington University in St. Louis and -- perhaps her most unique qualification for presenting this workshop -- has contributed to her parent's book, Understanding Business, the #1 business textbook in the country for well over 25 years.
 Not many social workers get a 24/7 infusion of business knowledge throughout their lives.
 Casey brings her unique experiences, her discoveries about the remarkable similarities between being an effective therapist and being a successful entrepreneur, and her highly engaging teaching style together to help wellness professionals of all sorts find their inner business titan.

 Accounting, fee-setting, budgets, billing, collection, profitability . . .
 Many wellness professionals, after reading these words, are either on the verge of a panic attack or retreat into the “happy place” in their head where the only thing they have to do in their private practice is what they do best – see clients and help them live as happier, healthier versions of themselves.
 This session, we will be facing our fears and doing some non-evasive in-vivo exposure to practice-management.